Trung0246/ComfyUI-0246/README.md

 For any nodes related to `Script`, `*_order` widget will determine script execution order, which depends on [natsort](https://natsort.readthedocs.io/en/stable/api.html#the-ns-enum).
 How it being sorted can be customized by doing things like `INT, LOCALE` within the `_sort_mode` widget.

+Warning: The recent changes I have changed how Highway and Junction tracking types.
+Therefore the best way to mitigrate this is to just copy the `_query` or `_offset`, create a new Highway or Junction, paste the string then reconnect everything over.
+I've probably find a way to automate this.

 I recommended you to play around with this sample workflow:

 <details>